Jelinek History, Family Crest & Coats of Arms

 The surname Jelinek was first found in Prussia, where the name emerged in medieval times as one of the notable families of the region.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

-Important Dates for the Jelinek family
+Early History of the Jelinek family

 This web page shows only a small excerpt of our Jelinek research.
 Another 109 words (8 lines of text) covering the years 1792 and 1855 are included under the topic Early Jelinek History in all our PDF Extended History products and printed products wherever possible.